Kayaking at Lake Cushman Staircase Hiking Olympic National Park 2019 3

 Where to launch:

-Lake Leland
+Lake Leland for Quiet Kayaking

-Rivers for Kayaking in the Olympic Peninsula
+Rivers for Kayaking on the Olympic Peninsula

 Quillayute River